jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 where they use local connection LAN, not the Internet.
-This is actually a way to eliminate the reason that you've lost the game because of lag and bad ping.
+This is actually a way to eliminate the reason that you've lost the game because of lag and bad ping, plus all those setups that will affect your gameplay.

 Now, I've been observing this at the Knife
 Map of online CS 1.6, whether 4 ping rate